Maya-Kalapatapu/nimd/README.md

 • Overlong names → FAIL 21
 • Reusing a name that is playing or waiting → FAIL 22
 • Out-of-turn MOVE → FAIL 31
+• Bad pile index → FAIL 32
+• Bad quantity → FAIL 33
+• Opponent disconnect mid-game → OVER … Forfeit

 The test script launches fresh server instances for clean, deterministic results.
 All responses are displayed as hexdumps for transparent grading.
+Additional manual tests can also be performed using testc to confirm full game flow, turn alternation, and correct end-of-game behavior.

 ## File Overview
 • nimd.c — server logic, matchmaking, concurrency, protocol handling